 Now imagine if something were to happen to one of them and someone were to come in and replace them with another person.
 Would that be the same for you?
 Probably not.
 They might get it right and you may really like that person, but there’s also a chance they wouldn’t be someone you want to spend time with.
 People we’re bonded to aren’t interchangeable to us.
 The same applies to cats; other cats aren’t interchangeable.
 Your cat may be missing their friend, but not other cats.

 If you’ve evaluated the situation, you may have come to the conclusion that your cat actually does want another cat.
 It’s also perfectly reasonable to decide that you want another cat!
-Just keep in mind that if your cat really doesn’t like other cats, it may be the kinder thing to let them live out their remaining time in peace even if you really, really want another cat.
+Keep in mind that if your cat really doesn’t like other cats, it may be the kinder thing to let them live out their remaining time in peace even if you really, really want another cat.
 You’ll want to carefully select a cat that is going to be more likely to get along with your cat if that’s the case.

 More important, though is selecting a cat that’s a good personality match.
 If you have a cat whose personality clashes with the new cat, for example, one cat is really shy and the other one is extremely outgoing, neither cat is going to be happy.
 This may lead to fighting and a more stressful situation.
 It’s a good idea to meet the new cat before you bring them home.